Shodai Yokoyama

-Shodai Yokoyama (横山 翔大, Yokoyama Shodai, born 14 October 2000) is a Japanese professional footballer who plays either as an attacking-midfielder or winger for Singapore Premier League club Geylang International.
+Shodai Yokoyama (横山 翔大, Yokoyama Shodai, born 14 October 2000) is a Japanese professional footballer who plays as an attacking-midfielder for Singapore Premier League club BG Tampines Rovers.
+Mainly an attacking-midfielder, he is also capable of playing as a winger and occasionally a left-back.

 Club career

 Youth career

 Yokoyama was born in Kanagawa Prefecture, Japan.
 He began his youth career with SFAT ISEHARA SC before moving to Tokai University Sagamihara High School.
 After graduating from high school, he joined the Osaka University of Health & Sport Sciences.

 Albirex Niigata Singapore

 In January 2023, Yokoyama signed his first professional contract with Singapore Premier League club, Albirex Niigata (S).
 He made his professional debut on 19 February 2023 in the 2023 Singapore Community Shield against Hougang United.
 He came on as a substitute in the 63rd minute and helped his team win 3–0.
 Yokoyama made his Singapore Premier League debut on 25 February against the Young Lions.
 He came on as a substitute in the 75th minute and helped his team win 3–0.
 Yokoyama scored his first professional career goal in a 6–1 thrashing win over Geylang International on 1 April.